tingold/pgdog/docs/docs/configuration/pgdog.toml/general.md

 Default: **none**

+!!! note
+    This setting cannot be changed at runtime.

 ### `tls_private_key`

 Path to the TLS private key pgDog will use to setup TLS connections with clients.
 If none is provided, TLS will be disabled.

 Default: **none**

+!!! note
+    This setting cannot be changed at runtime.

 ## Healthchecks